The SafeWise team is pleased to release the fourth annual State of Safety report.

 - 61% named gun violence their top safety concern (US 53%).

-- 50% are most worried about a gun violence incident happening to them (US 38%), and 19% reported an experience with gun violence in the past 12 months.
+- 50% are most worried about a gun violence incident happening to them (US 38%), and 19% reported an experience with gun violence in the 12 months prior to being surveyed.

-- Reported gun violence experiences jumped 13 percentage points year over year, and Alabama’s experience is 138% higher than the national average of 8%.
+- Survey respondents’ gun violence experiences jumped 13 percentage points year over year, and Alabama’s experience is 138% higher than the national average of 8%.

 Property crime in Alabama: Fear vs. reality

 Alabama sees more property crime than most states, but its property crime rate is trending downward.
-Reported experience with property crime also dropped year over year.
+Survey respondents’ reported experience with property crime also dropped year over year.

-- 24% of Arizonans fell prey to porch pirates in the past 12 months, which is 4 percentage points higher than the national average.
+- 24% of Alabamans fell prey to porch pirates in the 12 months prior to being surveyed, which is 4 percentage points higher than the national average.

-- Larceny-theft is the most common property crime in Alabama, making up 71% of all property crime (US 73%).
+- Larceny-theft is the most common property crime in Alabama, making up 71% of all property crime—matching the US proportion of larceny-thefts.

-- Burglary makes up 20% of all property crime in Alabama, compared to 16% nationwide.
+- Burglary makes up 19% of all property crime in Alabama, compared to 16% nationwide.
+The number of burglaries reported in Alabama dropped by 1 percentage point year over year.

 - Of those that use property protection, 45% use firearms and 41% use guard dogs.
-Nationally, 26% of Americans use those methods to secure their property.
+Nationally, 26% of Americans use one of those two methods to secure their property.

 - 27% say the security of their property has been affected by the pandemic (US 29%).